Systematic bias due to eccentricity in parameter estimation for merging binary neutron stars : Spinning case: Result

 To see the general distribution of bias, we perform a Monte Carlo study using $10^4$ BNS samples.
 We randomly generate the signals in the parameter space $m_1$--$m_2$--$\chi_{\rm eff}$--$e_0$ in the ranges of $1\msun \leq m_{1,2} \leq 2\msun (m_2 \leq m_1)$, $-0.2 \leq \chi_{\rm eff} \leq 0.2$, and $0\leq e_0 \leq 0.024$.
 The value of $\tilde{\lambda}$ is determined by applying the APR4 EoS model for all signals.
 For these eccentric signals, we calculate systematic biases ($\Delta \theta$) using the FCV method, and also compute the unbiased measurement errors ($\sigma_{\theta}$) for the same signals that omit the eccentricity.

 Figure \ref{fig.monte-carlo-bias} shows the bias distributions for the parameters $(M_c,\eta,\chi_{\rm eff})$.
 The impact of bias is better understood when compared to the measurement error, so we here present the fractional bias ($\Delta \theta/\sigma_{\theta}$).
 Note that the measurement error depends on the SNR ($\sigma \propto \rho^{-1}$), but the systematic bias is independent of SNR.
-Thus, the value in the Y-axis depends on the SNR, and we assume $\rho=300$ in this result.
+Thus, the value in the y-axis depends on the SNR, and we assume $\rho=300$ in this result.
 When $e_0=0.024$, the magnitude of the fractional bias can increase beyond 10 for $M_c$, and close to 10 for $\eta$ and $\chi_{\rm eff}$.
 The vertical width of the distribution band represents the dependence on the mass and spin parameters, and the thin band indicates that the fractional bias weakly depends on the three parameters in the BNS system.
-If the spin range is limited to $-0.05 \leq \chi_{\rm eff} \leq 0.05$ (which corresponds to the low-spin prior range used in the parameter estimation of GW171807 \cite{PhysRevLett.119.161101, PhysRevX.9.011001}), the distribution band becomes thinner, which can be roughly expressed as a guadratic fitting curve $\Delta \theta/\sigma_{\theta}=C \times 10^4 e_0^2$.
+If the spin range is limited to $-0.05 \leq \chi_{\rm eff} \leq 0.05$ (which corresponds to the low-spin prior range used in the parameter estimation of GW171807 \cite{PhysRevLett.119.161101, PhysRevX.9.011001}), the distribution band becomes thinner, which can be roughly expressed as a quadratic fitting curve $\Delta \theta/\sigma_{\theta}=C \times 10^4 e_0^2$.
 We find that $C=2.1, -1.55,$ and $1.6$ for $M_c, \eta,$ and $\chi_{\rm eff}$, respectively.
-Since the value in the Y-axis depends on the SNR, the fitting coefficient can easily be adjusted according to the SNR.
+Since the value in the y-axis depends on the SNR ($\Delta \theta/\sigma_{\theta} \propto \rho$), the fitting coefficient can easily be adjusted according to the SNR, and the fitting formula can be simply expressed as $\Delta \theta/\sigma_{\theta}=C\rho/300 \times 10^4 e_0^2$.

 In addition, we calculate the biases of the component masses and the total mass from the results of $M_c$ and $\eta$.
-In Figure \ref{fig.monte-carlo-bias-mt-m1-m2}, the left panels display the bias ($\Delta \theta$) for the three mass parameters.
+In Fig. \ref{fig.monte-carlo-bias-mt-m1-m2}, the left panels display the bias ($\Delta \theta$) for the three mass parameters.
 The biases are positive and negative for $m_1$ and $m_2$, respectively, and the total mass biases are positive.
 The right panels display the recovered parameter values calculated as $\theta_{\rm true}+\Delta \theta$, and this result shows how far the biased NS mass can deviate from our mass range ($1\msun \leq m_{1,2} \leq 2\msun $) due to the eccentricity.
 In this figure, the red and blue lines represent the upper and lower boundaries of the distribution, respectively, and the true values for each line are given in each panel.